Skip to main content

 make_list(start_obj, recursions=2, all=False):

-Similar to make_list, but creates an iterator, which may contain duplicates.
+Similar to make_iter, but creates an list.

 search(obj, start, recursions=3, search_str=False):